import all python add-ons etc that will be needed later on

 \[\displaystyle \frac{dC}{dx}=\beta\quad\text{at}\quad x= L\]

 where \(\alpha,\;\beta\) are constants.
-This condition ensures conservation of mass as no material can enter or leave and is enabled by making \(C_0= C_1, C_m = C_{m-1}\) at each updating step.
+This condition ensures conservation of mass as no material can enter or leave and is enabled by making \(C_0 = C_1, C_m = C_{m-1}\) at each updating step.
 The same condition when dealing with thermal diffusion corresponds to having an insulated block of material unable to exchange energy with its surroundings.

 In the transient grating experiment a laser pulse is split into two parts and recombined in a sample and so produces a grating from which a probe laser can be diffracted.
 The grating dies away depending on excited state lifetime and linear and rotational diffusion.
-See Chapter 10.10 for a digram and details.
+In solution rotational diffusion of a dye molecule is on the same time scale as the excited state decay of the dye and can thus be measured.
+See Chapter 10.10 for a diagram and details and H. Eichler, P. Gunter & D. Pohl, ‘Laser induced Dynamic Gratings’, publ Springer-Verlag 1986.

-\[\displaystyle C_i^{new} = C_i^{old} + \frac{D\Delta t}{(\Delta x)^2}\left( C_{i+1}^{old}-2C_i^{old} +C_{i-1}^{old} \right) -kC_i^{old}\Delta t \]
+\[\displaystyle C_k^{new} = C_k^{old} + \frac{D\Delta t}{(\Delta x)^2}\left( C_{k+1}^{old}-2C_k^{old} +C_{k-1}^{old} \right) -kC_k^{old}\Delta t \]

 where \(k\) is the rate constant and \(\Delta t\) the time increment.

-fig = plt.figure(figsize=(12,6))
+fig = plt.figure(figsize=(8,5))

 plt.rcParams.update({'font.size': 14}) # set font size for plots